TonyKennah/worldom/README.md

 # WorldDom  🚀 👽 (ination) 🔫

 A 2D strategy game prototype created with Python and Pygame, featuring procedural world generation and tile-based unit movement.
-The quality of the code is deteriorating as CI is now turned off, the structure of the codebase is totally messy and there is redundant code and calls to other objects all over the place.
-Needs throwing away and starting again IMHO.
-The game currently loads after the screen goes crazy with resizing before eventually settling down!
-A really bad experience all round.

 ## Project Purpose
 The project is a 2D strategy game named "World Dom" built with Python and Pygame.
 It features procedural world generation using Perlin noise, a dynamic camera with zoom and pan, a tile-based map, A* pathfinding for unit movement, and basic unit selection and control.
 There are multiple world types from Earth like environments to frozen wastelands, hot lava worlds and hostile surroundings.